lorenzoorsingher/ASA_Glovojs/README.md

 [Deliveroo.js](https://github.com/unitn-ASA/Deliveroo.js) is an educational game developed for the course of Automonous Software Agents at the University of Trento.
 The game is a simplified version of Deliveroo's delivery system where agents must pick up parcels and deliver them to the correct delivery zones.
 The game is played on a grid where agents can move in the four cardinal directions and pick up and carry multiple parcels.

 **GlovoJS** is a system that allows to run simultaneously multiple agents with an optimized algorithm that creates the best delivery strategy to maximize the number of delivered parcels, even in the presence of antagonistic agents.
+For more detailed information about the system you can check the report below.

 | <a href="https://github.com/lorenzoorsingher/ASA_Glovojs/blob/main/ASA_2024___Glovo_JS.pdf"><img src="images/report_front.png" width="300"/></a> |
 | :----------------------------------------------------------------------------------------------------------------------------------------------: |